katana-scm/.github/.github/pull_request_template.md

 ## Type of change

-Please delete options that are not relevant.
+Please DELETE options that are not relevant (so that github pr list would report that all tasks have been completed)

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)